loisglld/blog/content/posts/nvchad/index.md

 #### 2. Mason

-Mason est un plugin pour Neovim qui facilite l'installation, la gestion, et la mise à jour des outils externes, comme les language servers (serveurs de langage), les formatters, et les linters
+Mason is a plugin for Neovim that makes it easy to install, manage, and update external tools, such as language servers, formatters, and linters.

 Run `:MasonInstallAll` after lazy.nvim installed every plugin.